 FERPA information can be found on the website as well as in the college catalog under "Student Rights and Responsibilities".

-Disabled Student Programs and Services (DSPS) provides support services to students with disabilities in an effort to ensure equal opportunity and participation at Folsom Lake College.
+Disabled Students Programs and Services (DSPS) provides support services to students with disabilities in an effort to ensure equal opportunity and participation at Folsom Lake College.

 Folsom Lake College regularly reports information about student diversity to the Integrated Post-secondary Education Data System (IPEDS).
 Follow these steps to access this information online: